bfintal/EffectBox/readme.md

-# EffectBox.js - A collection of ready-to-use & lean frontend effects & tools
+# EffectBox - A collection of ready-to-use & lean frontend effects & tools

 ## Problem